 Should I seek professional treatment?

-If you have any of the following symptoms you should seek further medical assistance.
+If you have suffered a basketball injury with any of the following symptoms you should seek further medical assistance.

 - Severe pain, especially on walking